hailo-ai/hailo-rpi5-examples/doc/install-raspberry-pi5.md

 ```

 ## known issues
-The issues below should be handled by the installation script, but if you encounter them you can fix them manually.
+The issues below should be handled by the TAPPAS Core installation deb, but if you encounter them you can fix them manually.

 ### PCIe Page Size Issue
 Add the following line to /etc/modprobe.d/hailo_pci.conf.
 You should create the file if it does not exist.